Common Utilities

 Pipe β›“

-Pipe is a common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value in the opposite order of Compose.
+is a common function that take the output from one function and automatically patches it to the input of the next function until it spits out the final value in the opposite order of Compose.

 Like compose, Pipe is useful for computing a series of functions in a composed fashion improving code readability and testability but in the opposite order of Compose.